All You Need To Know For An Amazing Mexico Road Trip

 From Mexico City to Oaxaca

 Oaxaca is a magical place.
 Not as many tourists get here, as it’s not so much on the main tourist path.
-But boasting some of the strongest native culture in Mexico, coupled with dramatic mountains and epic coastlines, it’s definitely worth putting it in the Mexico road trip.
-The state is probably best known for it’s indigenous peoples; the Zapotecs and Mixtecs.
+But boasting some of the strongest native cultures in Mexico, coupled with dramatic mountains and epic coastlines, it’s definitely worth putting it on the Mexico road trip.
+The state is probably best known for its indigenous peoples; the Zapotecs and Mixtecs.
 These cultures have survived better than most others due to the rugged and isolated terrain in which they live.
-Oaxaca boasts a vibrant crafts and arts scene and and unique cuisines, colourful festivals and diverse plants and animals.
+Oaxaca boasts a vibrant crafts and arts scene and unique cuisines, colourful festivals and diverse plants and animals.

 For more info, check out my Budget Guide to Oaxaca

 Oaxaca to San Cristobal and Palenque